CNC Machining I & II

 CNC II: This course provides more in-dept skill development in various types of precision tool operation, especially using mills, lathes and surface grinders to perform machining tasks.
 Students will also explore the use of computer and numerical controlled machining in the lab.
-Students will receive college credit from CSC in addition to high school credit.
+This program offers classroom instruction with hands-on practice in a lab setting.

 Engineering Design: This course students will learn the Engineering scope, content and professional practice are presented through practical applications.
 Students in engineering teams apply technology, science and mathematics concepts and skills to solve engineering design problems and create innovative designs.
 Students will research, develop, test and analyze engineering designs using criteria such as design effectiveness, public safety, human factors, and ethics.
 This course is the capstone experience for students who are interested in Technology, Innovation, Design, and Engineering.

 CNC II: This course provides more in-dept skill development in various types of precision tool operation, especially using mills, lathes and surface grinders to perform machining tasks.
 Students will also explore the use of computer and numerical controlled machining in the lab.
-Students will receive college credit from CSC in addition to high school credit.
+This program offers classroom instruction with hands-on practice in a lab setting.

 Engineering Design: This course students will learn the Engineering scope, content and professional practice are presented through practical applications.
 Students in engineering teams apply technology, science and mathematics concepts and skills to solve engineering design problems and create innovative designs.
 Students will research, develop, test and analyze engineering designs using criteria such as design effectiveness, public safety, human factors, and ethics.
 This course is the capstone experience for students who are interested in Technology, Innovation, Design, and Engineering.